Dannydough/Building-an-Intuition-for-DNS/README.md

 </p>

 <h1>Understanding DNS</h1>

-This lab focuses on DNS and how it is used.
-DNS is a fundamental concept in IT and many sources go over the theory behind it.
-I will be configuring DNS records and seeing how it works in practice.
-This is building up from a previous lab where I have a client joined to my domain ernestotest.com.
-I am logged in as Jane Doe (an admin account) on both the client and domain controller VMs.
-In order for the lab to work, you need to be logged in as an administrator. <br />
+This lab explores the practical application of DNS, a foundational concept in IT that is often covered in theory across various resources.
+In this exercise, I will configure DNS records to understand how they function in real-world scenarios.
+Building on a previous lab where a client was joined to the domain ernestotest.com, I am logged in as Jane Doe (an administrator) on both the client and domain controller VMs.
+Administrative privileges are required for this lab to ensure proper configuration and functionality.
 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)